ssteele/job-apps/README.md

 *A standalone application to help you stay organized while seeking employment*

 ###Setup
 Very basic coding skill is required: PHP, JSON, LaTeX (optional).
+All you really need to know is how to set up a server to run PHP (there are many easy ways to do this) and how to edit PHP and JSON files using the correct syntax.
 You'll want to set up a server on your local machine (MAMP, Node, nginx) or publically (hopefully behind basic auth) and serve from project root.
 No database is necessary.

     git clone https://github.com/ssteele/job-apps.git
     cd job-apps
     composer install

+Edit `src/app/config.php`:

+    const APP_URL = 'http://YOUR-URL';                              // supply the URL where you are hosting your site const ENVIRONMENT = 'production';                               // if 'development', shows error reporting for debuggery const AUTO_GENERATE_LATEX_DOCUMENTS = true;                     // (see 'Document generation' below) const AUTO_GENERATE_PHP_INTERVIEWS = true;                      // (see 'Document generation' below) const AUTO_CURL_HTML_POSTINGS = true;                           // (see 'Document generation' below)

 ###Save Links, Job Lists, and Companies